 2027 |

-Mr. Moser holds the position of effective member of the Company’s Fiscal Council.
-In the past five years, he has been a partner at Moser Consultoria.
-Over the years, he has also held positions as (i) director and senior adviser at RK Partners (2015 and 2018); (ii) CEO of Fator Administração de Recurso (FAR) from 2013 to 2015; (iii) head of investment banking at Banco Fator from 2011 to 2013; (iv) member of the Board of Directors of Oi S.A., Telemar Participações, Centrais Elétricas de Santa Catarina (CELESC), iG – Internet Group and Brasil Telecom Participações; (v) coordinator of (a) the Institutional Investors Commission (IBGC) from 2010 to 2012, and (b) the Technical Commission of Investments of ABRAPP from 2008 to 2010; and (vi) Chief Investment Officer of Banco do Brasil’s Employees’ Pension Fund – Previ between 2008 and 2010.
+Holds the position of member of the Company’s Fiscal Council.
+For the past 5 years, he holds the following positions in the following companies/institutions: (i) managing partner at Moser Consultoria; (ii) member of the Advisory Council of Open Insurance Brasil; (iii) member of the Audit Committee of Pagseguro Internet Instituição de Pagamento S.A.
+Over the years, he has also held positions as (i) officer and senior adviser at RK Partners (2015 and 2018); (ii) CEO of Fator Administração de Recurso (FAR) between 2013 and 2015; (iii) head of Investment Banking at Banco Factor between 2011 and 2013; (iv) member of the Board of Directors of Oi S.A., Telemar Participações, Central Elétricas de Santa Catarina (CELESC), iG – Internet Group and Brasil Telecom Participações; (v) coordinator of (a) the Institutional Investors Committee (IBGC) between 2010 and 2012, and (b) the Technical Investment Commission of ABRAPP between 2008 and 2010; and (vi) Chief Investments Officer of Caixa de Previdência dos Funcionários do Banco do Brasil – Previ between 2008 to 2010.
+He has a certification in Fiscal Advisory (CCF) issued by IBGC.

 |